The extended special

 of length is possible only in the stationary reference frame, and in case of

-motion of the object its length is determined indirectly by the light signals
+motion of the object its length is determined indirectly by light signals sent

-sent from the ends of the object at the same time to the fixed measuring light
+from the ends of the object simultaneously to a stationary ruler.

 The logical scheme of ESTR is as follows.
 There is a